HyperLemons/simple-webui-colabs/README.md

 Added [autocomplete extensions](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete)

-Added easy way to mount drive and replace option files
+Added easy way to mount drive and replace option files to mitigate sessions destroying all resources after being ended

 # Need to fix/find fix for: